 What to do if you have digestive problems?

 First and foremost, it’s a good idea to increase your intake of foods that promote digestive health, such as foods rich in prebiotics and probiotics.
 Prebiotic foods are high in fibre and feed the good bacteria in your gut; try asparagus, bananas, garlic or onions.
 Healthy probiotic foods include yogurt, kefir and kombucha.
 In addition, foods that promote dopamine production are also recommended.
-Here are some of them :
+Here are some examples:

 - All animal products

-- beans / broad beans
+- beans / green beans

 - green leafy vegetables